 Kayaking at MacArthur Beach State Park provides visitors with a unique experience.

-Kayakers can paddle around the estuary, under Burnt Bridge into the Lake Worth Lagoon and visit Munyon Island – an outlying part of the Park with a rich history.
-Depending on the season, you may see wildlife including manatees, dolphins, mullet, snook, rays, and a variety of birds.
-Munyon Island is best visited when the tide is high, enabling navigation of the scenic interior waterways.
+Paddle around the estuary or travel under Burnt Bridge into the Lake Worth Lagoon and visit Munyon Island – an outlying part of the Park with a rich history.

-You can enjoy the calm kayaking waters of the Park in your own canoe/kayak, by joining a Ranger for a two-hour tour, or by renting a kayak and exploring on your own.
-(For year-round free kayaking, consider joining the Friends of MacArthur Beach State Park.)
+You can enjoy the calm kayaking waters of the Park by renting a kayak or in your own canoe/kayak.
+For year-round free kayaking, consider joining Friends of MacArthur Beach State Park.

 more details >>

 The Friends have a few used kayaks for sale, priced below wholesale!
 Made in the USA, Singles are $199 and doubles are $249.
 Contact the Beach Outfitters Gift Shop for more information.
 561-776-7449 ext.
 101

 Do you have your own kayak or canoe?

 You are welcome to bring your own kayak or canoe to the Park and launch it from the public launch.
 Please inquire at the Park Gate for directions to the launch site.

 Watch Your Tides